-1. Programming Assignments: How to use a DBMS, create schemas, pose queries, and program in PHP.
-2. Project Part I: Designing a complex schema and queries for a given application scenario.
-3. Project Part II: implementing a web-based application based upon the schema and scenario from Part1 using relational database systems such as MySQL, Oracle, or any other relational database systems, typically with PHP (recommended, but student can use any other web-based application that can be interfaced with relational database systems).
+1. Programming Assignments: How to use a DBMS, create schemas, pose queries, implement indexes, and manage recovery 2.
+Project Part I: Designing a complex schema and queries for the given business case 3.
+Project Part II: implementing a web-based application based upon the schema and scenario from Part1 using relational database systems such as MySQL, Oracle, or any other relational database systems, typically with PHP (recommended, but student can use any other web-based application that can be interfaced with relational database systems.)